Connect with us

 After that, I want to see if the program is being elevated beyond its traditional program composite rankings?
 We know what these programs have done historically, so how much are these teams improving beyond their typical standing.
 I measured them against their program composite ranking for that and you can see that in the “Gain” column at the far right.

-There’s only two years of data here, so making conclusions is premature.
-However, there is nothing yet showing that the transfer portal is anywhere near as important as recruiting and developing high school players.
+There are only two years of data here, so making conclusions is premature.
+However, there is no evidence yet showing that the transfer portal is anywhere near as important as recruiting and developing high school players.
+These teams aren’t contending for the Natty like the top 10 of the WRC.
 Other researchers have looked at this and found similar results.
 I’ll keep tracking this and see if a stronger correlation between transfer portal success and program improvement develops.